 FBI says "no specific or credible information" tying terrorism to Baltimore bridge collapse

-Washington — Federal authorities said Tuesday morning that they don't believe it was intentional or related to terrorism when a container ship crashed into the Francis Scott Key Bridge in Baltimore.
+Washington — Federal authorities said Tuesday that they don't believe the crash of a container ship that caused Baltimore's Francis Scott Key Bridge to collapse was an intentional act, adding that there is no evidence the incident was connected to terrorism.

 Federal and state officials, including from the National Transportation Safety Board, are continuing their investigations, and search and rescue efforts are underway since the collapse sent vehicles and people into the water.